OUR PARTNERS

 “Precision Medicine Institute”

-A $4.3 million three-year start-up grant helped TriHealth launch the region’s first formalized multi-disciplinary Precision Medicine Institute, giving tens of thousands of tristate patients access to customized, preventive and potentially lifesaving genetic care.
+A $4.3 million three-year start-up grant supports the TriHealth launch of the region’s first formalized multi-disciplinary Precision Medicine Institute, giving tens of thousands of tristate patients access to customized, preventive and potentially lifesaving genetic care.
 The launch built on previous bi3 funding to train clinicians on using precision medicine and integrating patients’ genomic indicators within their electronic records.
 Learn more.
 (2022)